SnowMoto/Final-Project/tree/tree.md

 **Important code to know and understand to utilize this structure as follows:**

 ***insert(value)***
-Add value to the tree with using O(Log n) for every new node that is being added the tree gets smaller and smaller to execute recursively.
+Add value to the tree with using Big-O-Notation O(Log n) for every new node that is being added the tree gets smaller and smaller to execute recursively.

 `insert(value)`